 44 years old, single, working in a construction company for his entire life.
 All Kurosawa wants is a little respect from his co-workers.
 And a little popularity won't hurt.
 Unfortunately Kurosawa's plans fail miserably from time to time and one day, he finds himself right in the middle of a fight against...delinquent middle schoolers?

 During a summer camp, 15 children, 8 males and 7 females, find a grotto by the sea.
 Deep within they discover working computers and some electronic equipment, and later the owner, a man called Kokopelli.
 Kokopelli claimed to be a programmer working on a brand new game, in which a large robot has to defend the Earth against fifteen alien invasions.
 He persuades the children to test the game and sign a contract.
 All but one of them signs, barely a moment later they mysteriously awaken on the shore believing what happened was just a dream.

-An extra story called Bokurano ~Mō Hitotsu no Bokurano~ (Yet Another Bokurano) will run in Ikki the issue after the end of the main story.
+The extra story Bokurano: Mou Hitotsu no Bokurano (Yet Another Bokurano) ran after the completion of the main story.